The Cheapest Car Insurance in Rhode Island for 2022

 Generally, a minimum coverage policy is the cheapest option for Rhode Island drivers looking for car insurance.
 It is liability-only insurance that just meets the state car insurance requirements.

 Based on MoneyGeek’s study, the cheapest car insurance companies in Rhode Island for minimum coverage are:

 - State Farm: $435 per year

 If you have a military affiliation, USAA's average annual rate of $439 is another competitively priced option.
 MetLife has the most expensive car insurance for minimum coverage with an average annual rate of $1,739.

 These prices are only estimates based on rates for an average Rhode Island driver and should not be used to compare insurance prices.

 Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and off-road incidents.
 Rates are higher than a minimum coverage but will protect your car if it gets damaged in an accident.
-To find the best car insurance policy, compare quotes from different insurers.
+To find the best car insurance policy, compare rates from different auto insurers.

-Based on average rates, the cheapest car insurance companies in Rhode Island for drivers with full coverage are:
+Based on average rates, the cheapest full coverage car insurance companies in Rhode Island for drivers are:

 - State Farm: $800 per year

 If you or a family member are in the military, you qualify for USAA full coverage auto insurance in Rhode Island, which is competitively priced at $899 annually on average.
 The most expensive car insurance for full coverage in Rhode Island is MetLife, which has an average rate of $2,751 per year.